 We combine PPG Intercept®, Low-E Glass and Argon gas between the glass for superior thermal efficiency.
 Argon gas is much heavier than air, making it more difficult for warm or cold air to pass through.
 This glazing choice will meet or exceed most local building code requirements and provides ENERGY STAR® qualified performance.

 This top of the line glazing system utilizes Low-E coating on both pieces of glass for increased UV protection and more heat transfer resistance.
 Argon gas between the glass makes warm or cold air pass through more difficult, thus saving energy.

 More information about ENERGY STAR and Harvey's qualified products »

 Thermal Deflection Phenomenon

 Thermal deflection is a rare, natural phenomenon that can occur when sunlight reflects off of a surface with enough heat to distort siding or other materials.
 The damage can be to one's own residence, or to a nearby home.
-Click here to view our easy to read Q&A on thermal deflection.
+Click here to visit our Q&A page regarding thermal deflection.